Christheoguipo/meet/README.md

 When the user is in the main screen of the app;
 Then user will see a pie chart that shows the number of events on each city.

+## Usage of Serverless functions
+For my Meet App, I will use serverless functions to handle access token retrieval from the authorization server.
+These functions will initiate the OAuth process, obtain access tokens, and manage user authentication.
+AWS Lambda will be my choice for hosting these serverless functions.